 Silicon Mountains, a two-day conference dedicated to “smart solutions” in the ICT sector and world market developments in the nearest future, has kicked off in Yerevan today.
 The forum is organized by the Union of ICT Employers in partnership with the Ministry of High-Tech Industry of Armenia.
 The General Partner of the event is VivaCell-MTS.

-Within the framework of the conference, ICT companies and foreign experts, representatives of the Armenian business community, the public sector, startups and top students were present at the forum to discuss challenges of the coming years, prospects of modern technology developments and the importance of ICT in different sectors of economy.
+Within the framework of the conference, ICT companies, and foreign experts, representatives of the Armenian business community, the public sector, startups, and top students were present at the forum to discuss challenges of the coming years, prospects of modern technology developments and the importance of ICT in different sectors of the economy.